jakemulf/google-analytics-twitter-ads-deephaven/README.md

 Follow the steps on https://developers.google.com/analytics/devguides/reporting/core/v4/quickstart/service-py to get your account setup for usage with the Google Analytics API.

-When downloading the key, save the JSON file locally to `./secrets/google-key.json`
+When downloading the key, save the JSON file locally to `./secrets/google-key.json`.

-Take note of the View ID in your Google Analytics account as well.
-You will need that to run this code.
+Take note of the View ID in your Google Analytics account - you will need that to run this code.

 You also will want to take note of the URLs in your Google Analytics account.
-Currently this app runs 1 URL at a time, but you can easily re-run the methods with different URLs
+Currently, this app runs 1 URL at a time, but you can easily re-run the methods with different URLs.

 ### Twitter Ads